kubeflow/kubeflow/kfctl/README.md

 - `apply`           Submit the k8 manifests to the api-server
 - `delete`          Delete the kubeflow application

-kfctl.sh basic usage is as follows:
+The existing basic usage of kfctl.sh is as follows:

 ```sh
 kfctl.sh init myapp --platform generatic